Map-A-Droid/MAD-ATV/README_usbflashing.md

-Note: this tool is known to not work on some computers with an AMD processors.
+Note: this tool is known to not work on some computers with AMD processors.

 How to flash a ROM using a USB-a to USB-a cable.
 <br> Avoid the $1 cables because you need a data cable, not just a charging cable.
 People often have problems with longer cables.
 I got a $5 1.5' cable from [amazon](https://www.amazon.com/gp/product/B00P0E3954/) and it has been working perfectly for me.